The Charles Lindbergh Room Renovated 2018

 Fame continued to follow him on a tour of Mexico, where he met the U.S. ambassador's daughter, Anne Morrow.
 They married two years later, and traveled the world together as pioneer aviator-explorers, mapping air routes for the fledgling airline industry.
 Together they navigated by the stars and watched the great surfaces of the earth revealed beneath their wings.
 Land, sea, and air, all of seemed to be theirs!

 Our "Charles Lindbergh" room pays homage to that great era of exploration, when aviation was new, departures were infrequent, and arrival was uncertain.
 But you won't be "roughing it" like "Lucky Lindy" did!
-Bask in the luxury of two queen beds, a 32" HDTV, DVD player, free movies, a microwave, refrigerator, 10-cup coffee maker, and an easy walk to the hot tub.
+Enjoy two queen beds, a 32" HDTV, a microwave, refrigerator, and single-cup coffee maker.

-Your stay will include our signature "delivered-to-your-room" continental breakfast basket, made up of a variety of fresh bakery items, fruit, coffee, tea, and the morning newspaper.
-This room is directly across from the pool, hot tub, and grilling area.
+Your stay will include our signature "delivered-to-your-room" continental breakfast basket, made up of a variety of fresh bakery items, fruit-cup, granola bar, coffee or tea.
+This room is directly across from the pool and grilling area.

 Note: This room adjoins with the Van's RV Room.
 Reserve both, open the common inner door, and enjoy a giant 4-bed suite!